jloperad/Note-taking-app/backend/README.md

 - `PUT /api/notes/:id` - Update a note by ID.
 - `DELETE /api/notes/:id` - Delete a note by ID.
 - `PUT /api/notes/:id/archive` - Toggle archive status of a note by ID.
+- `POST /api/notes/:noteId/categories/:categoryId` - Add a category to a note.
+- `DELETE /api/notes/:noteId/categories/:categoryId` - Remove a category from a note.
+- `GET /api/notes/category/:categoryId` - Get notes by category (with optional `active` query parameter).

+### Categories

+- `GET /api/categories` - Retrieve all categories.
+- `GET /api/categories/:id` - Retrieve a category by ID.
+- `POST /api/categories` - Create a new category.
+- `PUT /api/categories/:id` - Update a category by ID.
+- `DELETE /api/categories/:id` - Delete a category by ID.
+- `GET /api/notes/:noteId/categories` - Get categories for a specific note.